BIbekBhatta17/TodoList/README.md

 Firstly, i created some js component including Header, Footer, MyData, MyValue,Contact, AddMyData and About.

 First we re going to inside the Header component.
-In Header Component, i have wraped the image, ul-li tag inside the div and also in order to some styling at our header, i 've decleared the class named ->'Header'.
+In Header Component, i have wrapped the image, ul-li tag inside the div and also in order to some styling at our header, i 've decleared the class named ->'Header'.
 Inside our css of the Header, i flexed out all    all child tag (i.e img,ul-li) horizontally so that our header looks attactive.

  Inside the App component.
    In react, App component is one of the base level  component.
 In order to render our newly designed header component i have  decleared it inside the return function.